prebid/prebid.github.io/prebid-mobile/targeting-params-ios.md

 ## User location

-By default, the iOS PBM SDK does not automatically send location information.
-In order for the PBM to use location information for targeting, the app developer must explicitly pass the location information to PBM.
+By default, the iOS Prebid Mobile SDK does not automatically send location information.
+In order for Prebid Mobile to use location information for targeting, the app developer must explicitly pass the location information to Prebid Mobile.

 Note: Developers should ensure adequate consent is obtained before sharing location information.
-Developers can control whether location is collected and sent by the PBM.
+Developers can control whether location is collected and sent by Prebid Mobile.

-In this snippet, we implement the CLLocationManagerDelegate delegate.
-Create a location manager object as
+In this snippet, we implement the `CLLocationManagerDelegate` delegate.
+Create a location manager object as shown here:

 ```
 @property (nonatomic, readwrite) CLLocationManager *locationManager;

 ```

-Initialize the location manager as
+Initialize the location manager:

 ```
 - (void)setupPrebidLocationManager {